rookieluohh/benchmark/README.md

 ## Synthetic Datasets
-For linux user, all synthetic datasets could be obtained with the following script
+For linux user, all synthetic datasets could be obtained with the following script:
 ``` wget -r -c -nH -np ftp://ftp.agis.org.cn/~panweihua/benchmark/ ```
 individual datasets could be gained from the following address:
 > Varying ploidy for eukaryotic genomes: